 Please note: St Barnabas Hospice accepts no responsibility for the loss of, or damage to, personal property of any kind, in whatever way loss or damage may occur.

-For safety, the Hospice is locked from 10pm each night and patients and visitors are asked not to smoke after this time.
-Although, in exceptional circumstances, visitors may have access to the front entrance of the Hospice.
+For safety, the Hospice is locked from 10pm each night and patients are asked not to smoke after this time.
+Visitors are not permitted to smoke on site.

 We do our best to cater for your individual preferences, so ask for what you fancy.